uber/needle/GENERATOR.md

 # Needle code generator

-This document describes what the Needle code generator and how it works at a high-level.
+This document describes what the Needle code generator is and how it works at a high-level.
 More importantly, this document details how to use the generator and how to integrate it with a Xcode project to ensure compile-time safety of DI code.

 ## Overview